 Had she been less selfish and less of a bitch then she probably would have thought to protect at least her own world, if not all the others.
 Unfortunately, as we know, she was spoilt and only ever thought of herself.

 There was no force involved.
 She did not need to throw it hard just the slightest of contact would be enough.
 The mirror cracked the second the stone touched it, splitting in two straight down the middle.
-A bolt of black lightning strikes down the centre of the silvery glass.
+A small bolt of black lightning struck down at the very centre of the silvery pane.
 The brilliant metallic look vanished.
 It left only a cracked, clear pane of glass.
 The elden wood behind it still looked as good as new.
 Sophia waited, expecting the worse.
 The moment the stone had touched the glass, she had thought it a bad idea, but nothing happened.

 Then the castle shook, then the ground and finally the world.

-Sophia rushed to the throne room, and she found the same.
-Her parents, along with everyone else hanging from branches.
+Sophia rushed into the throne room, and she found the same.
+Her parents, along with everyone else, hung from the branches that had penetrated the walls.
 Parts of them on the floor and parts entangled from where the trees had entered.
-The lifeless bodies just hanging with blood running down their clothes.
-The dripping was maddening.
+The lifeless bodies just draped with blood running down the clothes.
+The drip-drip of the blood was maddening.
 It seemed to echo and be amplified by the old stone walls.
+A reminder in full Dolby ATMOS of what she had unleashed.
+The drips and drops bounced from the walls to her ears and then back.
 Sophia looked at her parents and tried to scream.
 No sound emerged.
 Her vocal cords were paralysed by shock.
 She then remembered something her father had once said.
-She had been playing, climbing trees, and he had caught her as she had fallen.
-“You’ll be the death of me, young lady”, he had said.
+She had been playing, climbing trees, and he caught her as she had fallen.
+“You’ll be the death of me, young lady”, he said.
 And so she had been.
 This time the scream came, it came fast, and it came loud.
 It was still not enough to dampen the dripping noises that seemed to be vacationing in her head.

-The world shook again, and it was covered in a blanket of darkness.
-Outside, the world was covered in trees, each one reaching as far as Sophia could see.
+The world shook once more, and it was suddenly covered in a blanket of darkness.
+Outside, the world had been covered in trees, each one reaching as far as Sophia could see.
 The trees stretched over roads, holding each other like humans with linked hands at a May Day fete.
-They had blanked out the sunlight leaving only the tiniest haze of light.
+They had blanked out the sunlight allowing only the tiniest haze of light through.
 Each one was a separate pathway to another world.
 Now able to be seen by every man, woman and child left in this world.
 Outside the castle was a branch with a note pinned to it.

 “Thank you, Sophia.
 You will never be bothered by anyone in the castle ever again, as I promised.
 Also, as agreed, this will be the last you shall see of me.